Markchilli/Pizza-store-s-sales-analysis/README.md

   4. Show visualization to understand better the analytic results before creating dashboard and slides.
 ### In Tableau
 I will show my analytical results to stakeholders in 2 things:
-  1. A dashboard to summarise sales of 2022
+  1. A dashboard to summarise sales performance of 2022
   2. A story-telling slides to present the present trends, anomalies, valuable insights from recent sales performance...